 The following exercises are easy to perform, and you can do them anywhere and at any time.

-You can do them every day and as many times as you feel comfortable.
+You can do them every day and as many times as you want while maintaining correct form.

 Note: Some people have a tendency to hold their breath and push their stomach outward when doing certain movements.
 Concentrate on breathing deeply while holding your stomach in.

 Sit in a chair, on a couch, or at the edge of your bed.
 You might consider sitting on an exercise ball to engage other muscles.
 Place your feet flat on the floor, and straighten your back while allowing your shoulders to roll slightly backwards.
 Raise your shoulders up toward your ears while taking a deep breath.
 This motion comes entirely from your shoulders.
 Hold your shoulders up for a moment, and then slowly release them back to your starting position while exhaling on the way down.

 You should end each shoulder raise with your shoulders rolled slightly back, your chin held high, and your back straight.

 This is a one of those great exercises to improve posture that you can perform during television commercials, while riding in the passenger seat of a car, or if you're passing time in a waiting room.
 It doesn’t take much effort, but it can make a significant difference if you do it consistently over a long period of time.

 Sit in a comfortable position with your back straight, and your feet flat on the floor.
 Place your hands on your lap, keeping your arms loose and comfortable but close to your body.
 Raise both arms so they are extended to each side.
 Bend your elbows while bringing your hands in front of you until your fingertips are touching directly in front of your chest and your elbows are up and out to the sides.

 Press your shoulder blades together as you raise your elbows as high as you can, inhaling on the way up.
 Hold for a couple seconds, and then lower your hands back to your lap as you exhale.
 Repeat as many times as you feel comfortable.